physycom/multi_json_map/README.md

 ```
 distri.exe path/to/config
 ```
-where the config file should rensemble
+where the config file should resemble
 ```
 JSON1 = lun.json
 TAG1  = LUN